 Family and Consumer Science (FACS) programming offers a wealth of resources to consumers throughout the state.
-Programming and resources on money, home, health, food, family and even textiles can be found in counties with a FACS agent.
-The Telfair County Extension FACS agent held 64 standard programs during 2018, reaching more than 2,367 citizens.
-In addition, the FACS agent held seven presentations, which reached more than 179 local citizens.
-In-service trainings held by the FACS agent resulted in 29 hours of contact with 68 individuals.
-With more than 1,200 office contacts for the year, it is easy to see that FACS programming, resources and information in Telfair County have never been more relevant.
+Programming and resources from money, home, health, food, family and textiles can be found in counties with a FACS agent.
+The Telfair County FACS agent held 64 standard programs during 2019 reaching more than 2,367 citizens.
+In addition, the FACS agent also held seven presentations, which reached more than 179 local citizens.
+In-service trainings held by the FACS agent resulted in 29 hours of contact for 68 individuals.
+With more than 1,200 office contacts for the year, it is easy to see that FACS programming, resources and information in Telfair County has never been more relevant.
 Working with community partners, the FACS Agent also provided seven Educational Events throughout 2020 through the Farmers to Families Food Box Initiative resulting in 4,053 families being reached with 7,048 boxes of free food valued at $254,000.00!
 In addition, this 7-week educational event provided nutritional information through ten videos produced by the FACS Agent reaching over 6,000 people.
-Add in newspaper articles, authored and nonauthored newsletters, curricula, exhibit displays and other creative works, the FACS agent has reached 65,139 individuals throughout the county, state and nation.
+Add in newspaper articles, authored and non-authored newsletters, curricula, exhibit displays, and other creative works, the FACS Agent has reached 65,139 individuals throughout the county, state and nation.

 4-H Youth Development